tajgithub24/ingress-helloworld/README.md

 3. Click on "Add" to create a new AKS cluster.
 4. Fill in the required details such as subscription, resource group, region, and cluster configuration.
 5. Review the configuration and click "Create".
-For more advanced users, the Azure CLI allows for creating an AKS cluster with customizable configurations.

 ### 1.4 Get AKS Cluster Details